Knotx/knotx/documentation/src/main/wiki/GettingStarted.md

 ## Modules
 The Knot.x project has two main Maven modules: **knotx-core** and **knotx-example**.

+### Adapters
+The *adapters* module contains the Knot.x [adapters verticles](http://vertx.io/docs/apidocs/io/vertx/core/Verticle.html) that are used by Knot.x to communicate with external Services.

+#### knotx-adapter-api
+API containing abstract Adapter and Configuration that can be used to implement project-specific Adapter.

+#### knotx-adapter-common
+Common and reusable system components that may be helpful when creating custom Adapter.

+#### knotx-adapter-service-http
+Simple implementation of a [[Service Adapter|HttpServiceAdapter]] that is used for communication between Knot.x ([[View Knot|ViewKnot]]) and external Services using HTTP protocol.

+#### knotx-adapter-action-http
+Simple implementation of an [[Action Adapter|ActionAdapter]] that is used for communication between Knot.x ([[Action Knot|ActionKnot]]) and external Services using HTTP protocol.

 ### Core
 The *core* module contains the Knot.x [verticles](http://vertx.io/docs/apidocs/io/vertx/core/Verticle.html) without any example data or mock endpoints.
 See the [Configuration section](#configuration-1) for instructions on how to deploy the Knot.x core module.